Jobs in Albania

 - Puna ime

 - Njoftime Falas

 - The Headhunter

 Jobs opportunities in Albania for foreign people

-Finding a decent and well-paid job in a developing country is not that easy but this is not the case of Albania.
+Finding a decent and well-paid job in a developing country is not that easy but this is not the case in Albania.
 Job opportunities for non-Albanians include jobs offered by international NGOs that operate in the country, foreign companies that operate as foreign investments in the country, operators in Call Centers, and language teachers.

 The increase of call centers as a successful business that is employing thousands of Albanians has increased the demand for learning foreign languages such as English, Italian, and recently German.
 Language teaching centers always prefer to employ native-speaking teachers of a certain language instead of Albanians who have deep knowledge of a certain language.